FabricMC/fabric-docs/develop/data-generation/block-models.md

 You can view the example tests in [Fabric API](https://github.com/FabricMC/fabric/blob/1.21.4/fabric-data-generation-api-v1/src/) and this documentation's [Reference Mod](https://github.com/FabricMC/fabric-docs/tree/main/reference) for more information.

-You can also find more examples of using custom datagen methods by browsing mods' open-source code, for example [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) by Fellteros.
+You can also find more examples of using custom datagen methods by browsing mods' open-source code, for example, [Vanilla+ Blocks](https://github.com/Fellteros/vanillablocksplus) and [Vanilla+ Verticals](https://github.com/Fellteros/vanillavsplus) by Fellteros.